eregs/regulations-site/docs/django.rst

 The "chrome" endpoints wrap these two other types of views with navigation, CSS includes, headers, etc. (i.e. the application's "chrome").
-These endpoints are crucial for users without Javascript (or modern implementations of the URL push API) and for initial loading (e.g. via hard refreshes, bookmarks, etc.).
+These endpoints are crucial for users without JavaScript (or modern implementations of the URL push API) and for initial loading (e.g. via hard refreshes, bookmarks, etc.).

   We currently have far too many *different* views, despite them performing